crimx/value-enhancer/README.md

 ## Unwrap Val

-Unwrap the inner Val from a Val of Val.
+`unwrap` the inner Val from a Val of Val.
 This is useful for subscribing to a dynamic Val that is inside another Val.

 ```js
 import { val, unwrap } from "value-enhancer";